By: Marilyn L. Davis

 Change Must Be Personal

 1. Do you have an outside motivation to change?

 2. What will your changes cost you?

 There’s going to be fear in changing, and some people aren’t willing to pay the price of being uncomfortable during the change.
 Others, like drug dealers or high-end prostitutes, would have an actual financial cost if they went from one lifestyle to another legitimate job.

-3. Are there attitudes that hold me back?
+3. Are there attitudes that hold you back?

 Some people think it’s weak to ask for help.
 Not asking for guidance and support from people who’ve been in recovery is not weak; it’s showing good judgment and being sensible.

 It’s Okay to Be Ambivalent to Change, Just Do It Anyway

 Most people in recovery feel ambivalent or disinterested in change at times.
 Things are going better in their lives; they are not in as much trouble either at home, work, or the judicial system, and they have a little money in their pocket, and they wonder if they have to make any more changes.
 They are comfortable and have hit a plateau.

 These plateaus are predictable, and you may find that your desire to change is still there but that you are satisfied, for the moment, with the changes to date.
 What you may be missing is the numerous other opportunities waiting for you with just a few more changes.

 Asking other participants, your sponsor/accountability partner, or your facilitator and counselor what they did to refocus and start making more changes will give you an idea of how many people have experienced these plateaus.